AztecProtocol/interview-tests/senior-software-engineer/README.md

 ## Time Considerations

 Take as long as you want, within reason.
 We expect a fully working server that you would be happy to deploy to production, assuming low data throughput.

-## Advanced Mode

-If you really want to go the extra mile, an implementation of a `WorldStateDb` has been provided (`ExternalWorldStateDb`) which will communicate with an external binary over stdin/stdout.
-This will allow you to demonstrate some skills around serializing data and systems level programming. `C++` is our primary systems level language today, so is preferred, but `Rust` will also be accepted.